tolltim/masterthesis-lin-tim/README.md

 To change the parameters of the rf model, look at the picture and choose numbers to predict the speed data.
-The target features can be selected with in the same purpose.
+The target features can be selected from the same pictures and the variables.csv in the train-data folder

 topic: Creating a Predictive Model for the Traffic Impacts of Road Closures: A study in the Area of Munich.